CSC207-UofT/course-project-sports-agents/phase2/progress_report.md

 [Pull Request](https://github.com/CSC207-UofT/course-project-sports-agents/pull/53)

 Vishali has worked on adding tennis player data and updating the `TennisPlayer` class.
+We changed the .csv file we used for tennis players.
 The old .csv file required users to query players by competition name instead of season.
 It also only contained data for one year.
 The new file contains data for multiple years, and players can now be queried by year.
 [Pull Request](https://github.com/CSC207-UofT/course-project-sports-agents/pull/47)